 people by the arakawa river in nagatoro

+Nagatoro arguably offers some of the most stunning, unspoiled nature in all of Japan, as well as the chance to get involved.
 You can enjoy a riverboat tour through some surprisingly rapid waters, with over 200,000 visitors trying it every year.
 If you like a little danger, you can try white water rafting or paragliding, and if you don’t, there’s a riverside hiking trail too.

 The small town is home to Hodosan Mountain Shrine and Iwadatami shopping street, which is filled with local produce.
-There’s an occasional steam train, the “Paleo Express” running on the Chichibu railway, which stops for a while and lets off steam at Nagatoro.
+There’s an occasional steam train, the “Paleo Express” running on the Chichibu Railway, which stops for a while and lets off steam at Nagatoro.
 Remember to try the local specialty of walnuts and sun-dried tomatoes, as well as locally made soba and udon.

 21. Chiba City

-40 minutes from Tokyo Station
+40 minutes by train from Tokyo Station

 ¥660 (one way)